 - Cut the fat, vessels and fascial layer off the beef heart & throw them away.
 (See video above for demonstration).
 Cut remaining heart meat into kebab sized cubes.

 - Put the heart cubes in small casserole dish.
-Sprinkle liberally with salt & pepper .
+Sprinkle liberally with salt (and pepper if using) .

 - Add remaining olive oil and rest of ingredients & pulse to blend well (but don’t puree.)